neuresthetics/neuresthetics/README.md

 ---

 #### 🌿 My Programming Foundations: graphtacular: Aristotelian entelechy in graph theory, tested and rendered.
-Pre-AI (100% Hand-Coded! -repo pinned)
+Pre-AI (100% Hand-Coded!)

 Pure C# graph generator: Vertex class with "kernels" for ops, Graph with adjacency matrix/mapping.
 Builds via strands (e.g., KbranchUndirected for branches, KcompleteCluster for subgraphs).
 Exports GEXF for Gephi viz—logarithmic crystals, Fibonacci organics, flower motifs.
 Methods: degrees, clustering coefficients, full connects (O(n³) max).
 Aristotelian teleology: graphs "actualize" potential through procedural growth from a seed.
 No AI just raw code for entelechy emergence.

+Pinned Repo: Graphtacular!

 ---

+#### 🧠 Neurology Foundations: Applied Behavioral Statistical Brain Network Theory

+In a nutshell, the brain produces thought, and this is about flipping it around and using thought to produce brains.
+Brains are communication networks, so things like bottleneck theory apply and can exploited behaviorally if you know how to target those networks specifically with behavior.
+The version4/V5 data for genius replication hypothesis is in the repo here, and the other files are the seeds for the sixth rendition.

+Pinned Repo: NEUR-V6-DATA

+---

-### Featured:
+## Featured:

 # grokΛlign — Ethics II: Of the Power of Plastic Finite Modes
 A living, collider-hardened, Spinozist-first-principles alignment framework for the age of artificial superintelligence and radical neural plasticity.